Cyclops v3.3 - Public Beta

 Drag the Asset Around

-Now that you have placed an asset you can use the Drag Tool to drag the asset around the world with your finger.
-Select the Drag tool and then touch the asset on the screen and drag the asset around the screen.
+Now that you have placed an asset you can use the Drag tool to drag the asset around the world with your finger.
+Select the Drag tool and then touch the asset on the screen and drag the asset around the screen with your finger.

 There are a lot more asset tools in Cyclops.
 Check out the video tutorials below to learn about them all.